Louis Gerhard De Geer

-Baron Louis Gerard De Geer af Finspång (18 July 1818 – 24 September 1896) was a Swedish statesman, lawyer, and writer who served as the first Prime Minister of Sweden from 1876 to 1880.
-He previously served as Prime Minister for Justice from 1858 to 1870.
-De Geer was the principal architect of the 1865 representation reform, replacing the Riksdag of the Estates with a bicameral parliament and playing a pivotal role in modernizing Swedish politics.
+Baron Louis Gerard De Geer af Finspång (18 July 1818 – 24 September 1896) was a Swedish statesman, lawyer, and writer who served twice as Prime Minister for Justice from 1858 to 1870 and from 1875 to 1876; in 1876, he became the first Prime Minister of Sweden, serving until 1880.
+De Geer was the principal architect of the 1863–66 representation reform, replacing the Riksdag of the Estates with a bicameral parliament and playing a pivotal role in modernizing Swedish politics.

 Biography

 De Geer was born at Finspång Castle in Risinge parish, and was a member of the De Geer family.
 He was a lawyer, and in 1855 became president of the Göta Court of Appeal, or lord justice for the appellate court of Götaland.
 From 7 April 1858 to 3 June 1870 he was Prime Minister for Justice and again from 11 May 1875 to 20 March 1876.
 As a member of the nobility, he took part in the Swedish Riksdag of the Estates from 1851 onwards.
 From 1867 to 1878 he was the member for Stockholm in the first chamber in the New Riksdag, where he introduced and passed many useful reforms.

 According to his Minnen ("Memoirs") he considered himself a Liberal, in sympathy with universal suffrage.
 He never tried, however, to introduce legislation which he deemed impossible to get through the Riksdag.